pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `Sheets sheetsService` - an object representation for the Google Sheets SDK.
-2. `String APPLICATION_NAME` - the name of the application.
-3. `String spreadsheetID` - the credential ID of the spreadsheet.
+2. `String spreadsheetID` - the credential ID of the spreadsheet.

 ----